Bus crashes in busy Edinburgh street

 These are external links and will open in a new window

-Passengers have escaped injured after a bus in Edinburgh left the road and crashed into a restaurant.
+Passengers have escaped injury after a bus in Edinburgh left the road and crashed into a restaurant.

 The accident took place on Forrest Road at about 22:00 on Friday.
 The bus driver was treated at the scene.